voxpupuli/puppet-jenkins/README.markdown

 provide an automated way to validate the expectations previous contributors have specified.

-In order to validate the behavior, please run the `rake spec` task.
+In order to validate behavior setup fixtures with `rake spec_prep` and then execute code with `rake spec_standalone`.

-    % rake spec
+    % rake spec_standalone
     (in /Users/jeff/vms/puppet/modules/jenkins)
     .
     Finished in 0.31279 seconds